alexandreb09/Sentinel-Cloud-Masking/readme.md

 				- You can use the GEE Code Editor, draw a polygon on the map over the area of interest and copy past the coordinates.
 			- `land_geometry`:
 				- String: a path to GEE Feature collection.
 Ex: `"users/ab43536/UK_border"` for the UK border (source: https://www.eea.europa.eu/data-and-maps/data/eea-reference-grids-2/gis-files/great-britain-shapefile)
 				- This is used to mask data outside the geometry.
-Usefull for masking ocean, others country).
+It's usefull for masking ocean, others country.
 				- If the image do not intersect the geometry, the image is ignored.
 				- This can be a feature collection with quite a high resolution.
 The GEE Code Editor allows to import shapefile.
+See these [explanations](https://developers.google.com/earth-engine/importing)

 	  - This file also includes the parameters for the model itself such as:
 		  - `CUTTOF`: random forest cuttof